When reclaiming rainwater, you become your own water provider with all the responsibility that comes with it.

 To visualize the general schematic of a PLUVALOR system,

-click here
+click here.

-To visualize an incorrect way to harvest rainwater, click here
+To visualize an incorrect way to harvest rainwater, click here.

-Before getting into the more technical aspects of the PLUVALOR system, it is essential to address the question of rainwater quality and highlight notions on biocompatible potable water and on safe (or hygienic) domestic water for non-food uses.
+Before getting into the more technical aspects of the PLUVALOR system, it is essential to address the question of rainwater quality and highlight notions on biocompatible potable water and on innocuous (or hygienic) domestic water for non-food uses.

 To continue reading, go to page on Rainwater Quality